 1.1.
-Requirements Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].
+Requirements Language The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].
+2. Definitions 2.1.
+Security Definitions This document utilizes the definitions found in the following documents: [RFC4949] and [I-D.ietf-i2rs-architecture] Specifically, this document utilizes the following definitions: access control [RFC4949] defines access control as the following:

-1.2.
-Definitions

-This document utilizes the definitions found in the following drafts: [RFC4949], and [I-D.ietf-i2rs-architecture]

-Specifically, this document utilizes the following definitions:

-access control

-[RFC4949] defines access control as the following:

-1)(I))protection of system resources against unauthorized use;

-2)(I)process by which use of system resources is regulated according to a security policy and is permitted only by authorized entities (users, programs, processes, or other systems) according to that policy;

-3)(I) (formal model) Limitations on interactions between subjects and objects in an information system;

-4)(0) "The prevention of unauthorized use of a resource, including the prevention of use of a resource in an unauthorized manner.";

-5.(0) /U.S. Government/ A system using physical, electronic, or human controls to identify or admit personnel with properly authorized access to a SCIF.
+1. (I) Protection of system resources against unauthorized access.
+2. (I) A process by which use of system resources is regulated according to a security policy and is permitted only by authorized entities (users, programs, processes, or other systems) according to that policy.
+(See: access, access control service, computer security, discretionary access control, mandatory access control, role-based access control.)
+3. (I) /formal model/ Limitations on interactions between subjects and objects in an information system.
+(0) "The prevention of unauthorized use of a resource, 4. including the prevention of use of a resource in an unauthorized manner."
+[I7498-2] 5.
+(0) /U.S. Government/ A system using physical, electronic, or human controls to identify or admit personnel with properly authorized access to a SCIF.
+Authentication [RFC4949] describes authentication as the process of verifying (i.e., establishing the truth of) an attribute value claimed by or for a system entity or system resource.

-Authentication

-[RFC4949] describes authentication as the process of verifying (i.e., establishing the truth of) an attribute value claimed by or for a system entity or system resource.
 Authentication has two steps: identify and verify.

-Data Confidentiality
+Data Confidentiality Hares, et al.

-[RFC4949] describes data confidentiality as having two properties: a) data is not disclosed to system entities unless they have been authorized to know, and b) data is not disclosed to unauthorized individuals, entities or processes.
+Expires November 6, 2016 [RFC4949] describes data confidentiality as having two properties: a) Data is not disclosed to system entities unless they have been authorized to know the data, and b) Data is not disclosed to unauthorized individuals, entities or processes.
 The key point is that confidentiality implies that the originator has the ability to authorize where the information goes.
 Confidentiality is important for both read and write scope of the data.

-Data Integrity

-[RFC4949] states data integrity includes
+Data Integrity [RFC4949] states data integrity includes: